 For the SCI transmitted in the first granted resource (for DG) or in the first resource in a period (for CG), the values of TDRA and FDRA are the ones provided in DCI.

 For the SCI transmitted in the second granted resource (for DG) or in the second resource in a period (for CG), the values of TDRA and FDRA point to the third granted resource (for DG) or the third resource in a period (for CG).
-If the grant does not include a third resource, TDRA and FDRA are set to zero.
+If the grant does not include a third resource, TDRA is set to zero and FDRA is set with Lsubch the same as the corresponding value provided in DCI.

-For the SCI transmitted in the third granted resource (for DG) or in the third resource in a period (for CG), the values of TDRA and FDRA are set to zero.
+For the SCI transmitted in the third granted resource (for DG) or in the third resource in a period (for CG), the values of TDRA is set to zero and FDRA is set with Lsubch the same as the corresponding value provided in DCI.

 (For other answers, please explain)